Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/android.md

     client.initialize(this, "API_KEY", "USER_ID");
     ```

-You shouldn't assign users a User ID that could change as each unique User ID is interpreted as a unique user in Amplitude.
+Don't assign users a user ID that could change, because each unique user ID is a unique user in Amplitude.
+Learn more about how Amplitude tracks unique users in the [Help Center](https://help.amplitude.com/hc/en-us/articles/115003135607-Track-unique-users-in-Amplitude).

-### Log Level
+### Log level

-The log level allows you to set the level of logs printed to be printed in the developer console.
-The different levels are as follows:
+You can control the level of logs that print to the developer console.

 - 'INFO': This option shows error messages, warnings, and informative messages that may be useful for debugging.
 - 'WARN': This option shows error messages and warnings.
 This level logs issues that might be a problem and cause some oddities in the data.
 For example, this level would display a warning for properties with null values.
 - 'ERROR': This option shows error messages only.
 - 'DISABLE': This suppresses all log messages.

-You can set the log level by calling the following on Android:
+Set the log level by calling `setLogLevel` with the level you want.

 === "Java"